17shiraz/ClickLLM/README.md

 # ClickLLM
+This repository contains the scripts for our paper "LLM-as-a-Judge in Entity Retrieval: Assessing Explicit and Implicit Relevance"
 ## Scripts
 Our project files consist of three stages: Relevance Judgement, Reason Nuggetization, and Label Assignment
 ### Relevance Judgement